aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 - at least one normal reference for every used purple frame;
 - at least two exposure levels;
 - clean separation between normal and purple signature ranges;
-- sufficient unsaturated samples for each Bayer parity; and
+- sufficient unsaturated samples for each Bayer parity;
-- sufficient clipped-highlight evidence to fit both blend boundaries.
+- sufficient clipped-highlight evidence to fit both blend boundaries;
+- plausible gains with low between-pair median absolute deviation; and
+- a repair materially closer to adjacent normal evidence than both the original and the best gain-only, no-row-shift counterfactual.

 Normal references that change too much across a two-sided triplet are rejected at the affected sample locations.
 This prevents moving cloud, aircraft, or